rugbyprof/1063-Data-Structures/Assignments/A02/README.md

-## Array Homework - Practice with arrays
+## Homework 1 - Practice with arrays

 #### Given